bahaidev/textbrowser/README.md

 ## To-dos (Highest priority)

 0. Progressive web app? / Electron?
+1. Adapt approach of <https://suttacentral.net/offline> in providing form for choice of items to offline (also add to individual work pages).
 1. Mention idea that it works offline
 1.  **Default field(s) and default value(s)** for when no text is entered and a reasonable sample is desired to be shown.
 Use `default_view` already